Alexander Vinokurov (businessman): Business

 From 2017, Vinokurov focused on developing co-owned Marathon Group.
 Marathon Group was founded in 2017 by Vinokurov and Sergei Zakharov.
 The Company primarily focuses on strategic investments in retail, FMCG, infrastructure and other projects with subsequent development of the assets.
-Current investments of Marathon Group include shareholdings in a leading food retail chain Magnit, the largest franchisee of quick service restaurants in Russia, Demetra-Holding (the largest vertically integrated grain holding company in Russia with export logistics and trading assets) and Bentus Laboratories (producer of hand sanitizers).
+Current investments of Marathon Group include shareholdings in a leading food retail chain Magnit, the largest franchisee of quick service restaurants in Russia and Bentus Laboratories (producer of hand sanitizers).
 Recent highlights: turn-around and sale of pharmaceutical companies Sintez, Biocom and Fort, of pharmaceutical distributor SIA Group, and financial investment in Fix Price (a leading variety value retailer in Russia).